-Weasel may be taken statewide with traps from October 27, 2012 through March 15, 2013.
-Cable devices (snares) may be used statewide from November 26, 2012 through March 15, 2013.
-Weasels may be hunted statewide with rimfire cartridges of .22 caliber or smaller, muzzleloaders of .45 caliber or smaller, and longbows and crossbows from November 26, 2012 through March 15, 2013.
+Weasel may be taken statewide with traps from October 25, 2014 through March 15, 2015.
+Cable devices (snares) may be used statewide from November 24, 2014 through March 15, 2015.
+Weasels may be hunted statewide with rimfire cartridges of .22 caliber or smaller, muzzleloaders of .45 caliber or smaller, and longbows and crossbows from November 24, 2014 through March 15, 2015.

-Muskrat and Mink may be taken statewide with traps from October 27, 2012 through April 30, 2013.
-From March 16, 2013 through April 30, 2013 colony traps must be under at least two inches of water and trapping on the outside of any muskrat house or structure of any size is prohibited.
+Muskrat and Mink may be taken statewide with traps from October 25, 2014 through April 30, 2015.
+From March 16, 2015 through April 30, 2015 colony traps must be under at least two inches of water and trapping on the outside of any muskrat house or structure of any size is prohibited.
 Traps may be placed completely inside a muskrat house or structure of any size.
-Foothold traps must have at least two inches of water over the entire trap pan or must have a protective covering.
-Body-gripping traps used in a water set can have no more than two inches of the trap above water or must have a protective covering.
-Cable devices (snares) may be used statewide from November 26, 2012 through April 30, 2013.
-From March 16, 2013 through April 30, 2013, cable devices can have no more than two inches of the cable device above the water surface and using cable devices on the outside of any muskrat house or structure of any size is prohibited.
-Muskrat and mink may be hunted statewide with rimfire cartridges of .22 caliber or smaller, muzzleloaders of .45 caliber or smaller, and with archery equipment from November 26, 2012 through April 30, 2013.
+Foothold traps must have at least two inches of water over the entire trap pan or a protective covering.
+Body-gripping traps used in a water set can have no more than two inches of the trap above water or a protective covering.
+Cable devices (snares) may be used statewide from November 24, 2014 through April 30, 2015.
+From March 16, 2015 through April 30, 2015, using cable devices on the outside of any muskrat house or structure of any size is prohibited.
+Muskrat and mink may be hunted statewide with rimfire cartridges of .22 caliber or smaller, muzzleloaders of .45 caliber or smaller, and with archery equipment from November 24, 2014 through April 30, 2015.